Basics of Nutrition: Vitamin Guide for Dog and Cat Owners

 Vitamin D

 Sources: Fish liver oils, egg yolk, liver, sunlight.
+Most commercial pet foods are enriched with vitamin D3.

 Special note: Cats and dogs cannot make enough vitamin D from sunlight alone—dietary sources are essential.